nabebako/Crypto-Price-Prediction-Model/README.md

 - ADABOOST Regression - I have heard of state of the art forecasting using this method.
 I’m not sure how complicated this will be to implement.

-Start implementing each model in python.\n
+Start implementing each model in python.

-Use models to generate 1-2 weeks of predictions.\n After 1-2 weeks have passed, analyze how well each model did at predicting the value.\n Create a Google Slides presentation.
-Your presentation should include:\n Overview of the project, why it is interesting, how it can be useful in the real world.\n Explanation of how each model you used in the project works.\n Explanation of the data, what data points are in your data set?
-How was the data collected?\n Analysis of data: show graphs and calculations.\n
+Use models to generate 1-2 weeks of predictions.

+After 1-2 weeks have passed, analyze how well each model did at predicting the value.

+Create a Google Slides presentation.
+Your presentation should include:

+Overview of the project, why it is interesting, how it can be useful in the real world.

+Explanation of how each model you used in the project works.

+Explanation of the data, what data points are in your data set?
+How was the data collected?

+Analysis of data: show graphs and calculations.

 Conclusions:  which model performs the best.
 How could you improve your project?
-What lessons did you learn?\n
+What lessons did you learn?